 The whitepaper goes into detail on these points followed by an examination of why the expectation that BranchCache could be appropriate for ConfigMgr content distribution should be questioned and needs to be compared to alternatives before deploying in your organization.
 The final sections of this document review how BranchCache works, how it has changed over the years, and where to learn more.

 We are excited to share our new whitepaper and welcome your feedback.
-You can get it at our resource center by clicking here.
 If you would like to discuss BranchCache or other content distribution topics in even more detail, please contact us at 1E.